 "That would be a problem, but you would have to at least give the rings with the crests, if not wear them.
 In that case, you might want to give Mr. Malfoy that plain ring to wear and the regular one to save and keep secret."

 "Yeah, I like that idea," Harry replied, thinking that sounded perfect.
-He could still give Draco this ring and they could hide their family crest rings until after Voldemort's death.
+He could still give Draco this ring to wear and they could hide their family crest rings until after Voldemort's death.

 "Excellent.
 Now remember, your actual proposal counts, so you should work on it for a while.
 It should be sappy and romantic and you should specifically say you love him and want to build a family with him.
 If his parents are on the fence, Mr. Malfoy may show them your proposal to tip the scales for or against your favor.
 So be eloquent and flattering; you could mention you like his eyes or some other feature, but make sure you practice it."